 (2) Subsection (b) is amended by striking the phrase “Mayor, Council, Chairperson of” and inserting the phrase “Chairperson of” in its place.

+(3) A new subsection (b-1) is added to read as follows:

+“(b-1)(1) The Mayor shall provide the Commission with the services and facilities necessary for the Commission to carry out its duties and responsibilities.

+“(2) All District agencies shall collaborate with the Commission, including sharing data to the extent permitted by law, in furtherance of the Commission’s duties and responsibilities.”.

-(3) Subsection (c) is amended by striking the phrase “the Mayor an annual budget” and inserting the phrase “the Mayor, with a copy to the Council, an annual budget” in its place.
+(4) Subsection (c) is amended by striking the phrase “the Mayor an annual budget” and inserting the phrase “the Mayor, with a copy to the Council, an annual budget” in its place.

-(4) A new subsection (c-1) is added to read as follows:
+(5) A new subsection (c-1) is added to read as follows: